dcorrada/RICEDDARIO/QUEST/README.txt

     $ QUEST.client.pl -s erwin.sh

-If you take a look to the joblist you will see that these job are flagged by an additional note while running:
+If you take a look to the joblist you will something like this:

     $ QUEST.client.pl -l

     Avalaible threads 0 of 4

     --- JOB RUNNING ---
-    [2014/05/07 15:21:53]     dario  2  76PJL237  </home/dario/tmp/schro/parent.sh> null
+    [2014/05/07 15:21:53]     dario  2  76PJL237  [PID: 11382]  </home/dario/tmp/schro/parent.sh> null
-    [2014/05/07 15:22:19]     dario  1  UE2YWZ2J  </home/dario/tmp/schro/erwin.sh> [Schrodinger lbpc7-0-536a338b]
+    [2014/05/07 15:22:19]     dario  1  UE2YWZ2J  [Schrodinger lbpc7-0-536a338b]  </home/dario/tmp/schro/erwin.sh>

     --- JOB QUEUED ---
     [2014/05/07 15:22:03]     dario  3  R9B7KW99  </home/dario/tmp/schro/child.sh>
     [2014/05/07 15:22:28]     dario  4  LVSTVZL2  </home/dario/tmp/schro/erwin2.sh>

-Such notes are the JobIDs (e.g. _lbpc7-0-536a338b_) assigned by the Schrodinger job manager.
+For Schrodinger running jobs the PID flag is substituted by `[Schrodinger lbpc7-0-536a338b]`, where the JobId of the internal Schrodinger job manager is returned.
 When you try to kill one of these jobs you will receive a warning like this:

     $ QUEST.client.pl -k UE2YWZ2J